27.09.2024 – 29.09.2024

 Peatlands blur binaries.
 They are liquid and solid, a cooperative ecosystem consisting of minerals, nutrients, plants, bacteria and so much more.
 A living memory-medium where visible and invisible stories are stored over thousands of years.
 A hybrid archive considered to be a portal between the worlds of the living and the non-living.
 These archives can tell us about known and unknown cultural histories throughout different eras, as well as changes relating to climate.

-The project is generously supported by Arts Council Norway.
+The project is generously supported by Arts Council Norway and Kunstsentrene i Norge.

 Thinking with Peatlands is the third part of the overall project Down in the Bog - Thinking with Peatlands.
 This project consists of three chapters where the process based exhibitions Hibernation and Sporulation were following the seasons from a snow covered Romsa/Tromsø to summer in Tallinn, Estonia, and back to autumn in the north.
 The project as a whole is curated by Karolin Tampere, the symposium in collaboration with Camilla Fagerli.